SAP-archive/teched2020-DEV161/exercises/ex9/README.md

 In this exercise, you will enable SAP Cloud Platform Continuous Integration and Delivery, and configure and run a predefined continuous integration and delivery (CI/CD) pipeline that automatically tests, builds, and deploys your code changes.

+> If your trial account in the supported region already existed, then you may need to entitle SAP Cloud Platform Continuous Integration and Delivery by executing these steps:
+<br>1.
+Open the Entitlements menu
+<br>2.
+Configure Entitlements, then Add Service Plans
+<br>3.
+Search for Continuous Integration & Delivery,select the trial-plan, and Add 1 Service Plan
+<br>4.
+Going back to the Subscriptions of your subaccount, you are able to see SAP Cloud Platform Continuous Integration and Delivery Service Tile.

 ## Exercise 9.1 - Enable SAP Cloud Platform Continuous Integration and Delivery

 After completing these steps, you will have subscribed to SAP Cloud Platform Continuous Integration and Delivery and assigned the *Administrator* role to your user.